 There’s no perfect meta description length, but generally these lengths work very well:

-In most cases these lengths are valid for most devices for search engines Google, Bing, Yahoo and DuckDuckGo.
+In most cases these lengths are valid for most devices for Google.
 These lengths are however no guarantee that search engines display your meta description.
 In the end, that’s up to the search engines to decide, but you can influence this by applying the best practices around writing meta descriptions.

 There’s a reason why you see them rarely: search engines don’t like them.
 Avoid stuffing your meta descriptions with special characters such as stars (